 Involving specialists

-Pupils with specific needs will often have other specialists involved such as Speech and Language Therapists, Physiotherapists and Occupational Therapists.
+Pupils with specific needs will often have other specialists involved such as Speech and Language Therapists, Physiotherapists and Occupational Therapists, including Sensory OTs.
 They will often work with our school staff to enable our staff to carry out suitable programmes under the guidance of the therapist.

-Requesting an Education, Health and Care (EHC) needs assessment
+Requesting an Education, Health and Care Plan (EHCP)

-As young people prepare for adulthood outcomes EHC plans should reflect their ambitions, which could include higher education, employment, independent living and participation in society.
+As young people prepare for adulthood, EHCP outcomes should reflect their ambitions which could include higher education, employment, independent living and participation in society.

 https://councilfordisabledchildren.org.uk/help-resources/resources/two-new-short-animations-aimed-parents-help-explain-ehcp-process-and-person-centred-connection